-For a multitasking OS, such as SMX, each API call is protected by a mutex or semaphore for each device.
+Each API call is protected by a mutex or semaphore for each device.
 If one task is accessing the device, other tasks must wait until the API function completes.
-This is the purpose of the SFS\API\ENTER() and SFS\API\EXIT() macros.
+This is the purpose of the SFS_API_ENTER() and SFS_API_EXIT() macros.

 3.9 Media Change and Mounting